 The cost of buying any dog varies so check with the individual breeders.
 Keep in mind that the cost of responsible dog ownership is not inexpensive.
-Click here (coming soon) for a (pop up list (#2) list of expenses any dog owner will likely incur each year.
-Additionally, some of our breeders will expect you to test your dog in accordance with our CHIC protocol,which helps our breeders maintain their healthy pedigrees.
+Click here for an AKC article about the expenses any dog owner will likely incur each year.
+Additionally, some of our breeders will expect you to test your dog in accordance with our CHIC protocol, which helps our breeders maintain their healthy pedigrees.
 Ask the breeder for more information.

 Are IWS good “people dogs”?

 Shedding is usually minimal and it is different from most dogs.
 If anything you will find fuzzy “dust bunnies” in the corner, rather than dog hair on your jacket.
 While a “hypoallergenic dog” is something of a myth because allergies are so personal, the IWS is considered on par with the Poodle.